jjalcaraz-upct/inventory-control/README.md

 # Inventory Control with MPC and RL

-Experimentation framework for creating and evaluating Model Predictive Control (MPC) and Reinforcement Learning (RL) agents on a stochastic SKU inventory control scenario.
+Experimentation framework that allows the creation and evaluation of Model Predictive Control (MPC) and Reinforcement Learning (RL) agents to make replenishment decisions on a stochastic SKU inventory control scenario.

-It provides a compact but complete workflow for:
+The framework provides a compact but complete workflow for:
 - modeling the inventory dynamics,
 - training and registering RL agents,
 - evaluating RL and MPC policies on shared scenarios,